Data Automation – Why it is important? Different Processes & Tools

 Why is data automation important?

 If you see the above stats, every 60 secs, 1.8TB of data is created!

-All this data goes through different stages of data automation: Data collection(includes tracking setup), data storing, data analysis, data transformation and data visualization.
-When company/professionals speak about big data, personalization, algorithms, machine learning, Artificial intelligence etc. All this relies on this data.
-In past, most of the decision and logic created where based on a manual calculation of data combined with human instinct.
+All this data goes through different stages of data automation: Data collection(includes tracking setup), data storing, data analysis, data transformation, and data visualization.
+When company/professionals speak about big data, personalization, algorithms, machine learning, Artificial intelligence, etc. All this relies on this data.
+In the past, most of the decision and logic created were based on a manual calculation of data combined with human instinct.
 So when this data is out of control in terms of scale, It is not going to be easy managing it manually, this is where the process of automation comes into the picture.
 In recent years, through the advancement in data processing, most of the stages are automated thus allows us to scale and make more insights easily.
 This data automation process is achieved through the custom logic of information gathering and different automation systems.